cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ##### Batching inputs

 Unlike other functions, `ComputeComposites` takes lists of inputs, rather than a single input.
-This allows to produce a combined proof in `GenerateProof` for a batch of elements.
-(In the pseudocode above, the single inputs `blindToken` and `element` passed as one-item lists to `ComputeComposites`).
-Applications can take advantage of this functionality by invoking `GenerateProof` on batches of inputs and producing a `BatchedEvaluation` structure as the output of `Evaluate`.
+Applications can take advantage of this functionality by invoking `GenerateProof` on batches of inputs to produce a combined, constant-size proof.
+(In the pseudocode above, the single inputs `blindToken` and `element` are passed as one-item lists to `ComputeComposites`.)

 ##### Fresh randomness